pygame-community/pygame-ce/docs/reST/ref/window.rst

                            the resolution (videomode change).
    :param bool fullscreen_desktop: Create a fullscreen window using the current
                                    desktop resolution.
    :param bool opengl: Create a window with support for an OpenGL context.
-You
-                       will still need to create an OpenGL context separately.
    :param bool vulkan: Create a window with support for a Vulkan instance.
    :param bool hidden: Create a hidden window.
    :param bool borderless: Create a window without borders.